 I recently had a job painting a front room with some shelving units (previously painted) for a customer who supplied the paint.
-When she showed me she had bought Fired earth I was looking forward to using it as I enjoy trying out different paints.
-I had heard about it but not seen peoples’ opinions on how good it was as a paint.
+When she showed me she had bought Fired Earth I was looking forward to using it, as I enjoy trying out different paints.
+I had heard about it but had not seen people’s opinions on how good it was as a paint.

 Fired Earth Paint – Matt Emulsion Review

-First impressions using the matt emulsion (it was like a sort of magnolia colour) wasn’t great.
-As I opened the tin there was a thick build up of paint around the rim which I could see falling into my scuttle.
+First impressions using the matt emulsion (it was like a sort of magnolia colour) weren’t great.
+As I opened the tin, there was a thick build-up of paint around the rim which I could see falling into my scuttle.
 I ended up constantly picking bits off the wall when rolling.
-It was definitely the paint as I was using a new scuttle liner and clean brush & roller.
-Also it was very thin, almost like I had watered it down ready for a mist coat.
+It was definitely the paint, as I was using a new scuttle liner and clean brush and roller.
+Also, it was very thin, almost like I had watered it down ready for a mist coat.

 Don’t get me wrong, the overall finish was brilliant.
 There was a depth to Fired Earth Matt Emulsion that you simply don’t get with the trade brands, but I didn’t enjoy using it.
 You will need to strain the paint before use, and probably apply a third coat.